JacobKnyspel/personal-website/content/post/boring-movies-are-better/index.md

 Looks like we can!
 Using OLS estimation, we produced a coefficient value of {{< math >}}$\beta = -0.017${{< /math >}}, which means that for every 1 year that goes by, movie ratings are estimated to decrease by 0.017.
 We also produced an intercept value of {{< math >}}$\alpha = 40.670${{< /math >}}, which means that in the year 0, the estimated movie rating would have been 40.670 out of 10 (impressive!).

 Now let's see if we can get the same results in *R*.
 We use the `lm()` function to create a linear regression model with `Rating` as our outcome variable, `Year` as our predictor variable, and `imdb_data` as our dataset.
+By default this function will use OLS estimation.

 ```R
 lm.1.1 <- lm(Rating ~ Year, data = imdb.data)